nitingargmrt/mapinfo_2_postgres/README.md

 # mapinfo_2_postgres
-This project dump data from tab format to postgres database
+This project dump data from tab format(MapInfo) to postgres database